jadenmounteer/tubular-API/README.md

 # Pushing changes

-Commit your changes to gitHub.
+Commit your changes to gitHub.hero
 Remember to also push your changes to Heroku using: git push heroku

 # Debugging